Electric City FC: Playing history

+Ahead of the 2023 season, the club confirmed Ribeiro as the permanent coach of both sides.
+In their second season, the men's and women's teams finished in seventh and eighth place respectively, missing out on the playoffs (top six) for the second consecutive season.
+In addition, the club's attendance dropped to approximately 200 fans per match, falling from a 500+ average in their debut season.
+Despite qualifying for the league's Premier Division for 2024, the club chose to part ways with head coach Ribeiro, after the season, with club owner Couch mentioning that the club failing to qualify for the playoffs for the second consecutive season fell below his expectations.

+In January 2024, the club folded and departed the league and sold their licenses to Pickering FC.
+During their time in the league, the club had the highest payroll spending in the league.

 Partnerships

 In February 2022, they announced a partnership with Ontario Hockey League club, the Peterborough Petes, to work together with cross-promotional opportunities.
 In March 2022, they partnership with Bobcaygeon Brewing Co. to create an official beer for the team called Electric Ale.
+The club has reached sponsorship agreements with companies such as Mercedes-Benz, Mark’s and Leon's, while also selling club merchandise in local stores.

 The club announced partnerships with former League1 Ontario club Toronto Skillz FC to field their U21 L1O men's Reserve team and FC Durham (who had previously been part of the women's FC Oshawa team) to field their women's reserve team and men's U19 reserve team (both clubs will enter the reserve division under their own club names).

 In March 2022, the team announced a partnership with Fleming College for the use of its Sports Complex for Electric City FC's home games.